 The Engagement Factor

 A well-documented problem with online classes of any kind is their inability to engage students.
-If you thrive on face-to-face interaction with classmates and instructors, you could find yourself struggling once enrolled in free online college courses.
-The situation may be particularly challenging with asynchronous courses that enable students to work primarily at their own pace, requiring no specific log-in times.
-With this mode of content delivery, students may never cross virtual paths, which could lead to a sense of alienation from the classroom environment.
-We advise taking advantage of any interactive features your free online learning platform provides.
+If you thrive on face-to-face interaction with classmates and instructors, you could find yourself struggling with online courses.
+The situation may be particularly challenging with asynchronous courses.
+These enable students to work primarily at their own pace, requiring no specific log-in times.
+With this mode of content delivery, students may never cross virtual paths.
+This could lead to a sense of alienation from the classroom environment.
+We suggest taking advantage of any interactive features your distance learning platform provides.
 Think chat features, virtual office hours, or Zoom conferences.

 Hefty Self-Discipline Requirement

-While many students enjoy the autonomy afforded to them in an online learning environment, others struggle to find the self-motivation and discipline to stay on track.
-With no set schedule and a lack of oversight from professors, students may have a hard time sticking to self-imposed deadlines.
-Students enrolled in free online college courses for credit may have less trouble, but without a specific goal to work towards, self-discipline may peter out quickly.
-If you anticipate problems in this area, try writing out your assignments on an actual calendar, or set alarms for your assignment deadlines via your smartphone.
+Many students enjoy the autonomy afforded to them in an online environment.
+Others struggle to find the self-motivation and discipline to stay on track.
+With no set schedule and a lack of oversight from professors, some students may have a hard time sticking to self-imposed deadlines.
+Students enrolled in remote online college courses for credit may have less trouble.
+But without a specific goal to work towards, self-discipline may peter out quickly.
+If you expect problems in this area, try writing out your assignments on an actual calendar.
+Or set alarms for your assignment deadlines via your smartphone.

-Just because free online college courses don’t require you to open your wallet doesn’t mean you should go into them blindly.
-After all, these online classes will require a significant investment of your time and effort—two things that are arguably just as valuable as any monetary asset.
-Before you enroll in one of these free online learning opportunities, make sure you have all of your questions answered.
-Below, our editors have compiled a list of the most frequently asked questions about free online courses.
+Just because certain college courses don’t require you to open your wallet doesn’t mean you should go into them blindly.
+After all, these online classes will demand a significant investment of your time and effort.
+These two things are arguably just as valuable as any monetary asset.
+Before you enroll in one of these learning opportunities, make sure you have all your questions answered.
+Below, our editors have compiled a list of the most frequently asked questions about these types of online courses.

-Q: Who can take free online college courses?
+Q: Who can take free college courses remotely?

-A: Anyone who has access to the Internet can take free college courses, including high school students, adults, English Language Learners, and senior citizens.
+A: Anyone who has access to the Internet can take free college courses.
+Thus includes high school students, adults, English Language Learners, and senior citizens.

 A: In many cases, yes.
 Some online college courses promoted as “free” actually charge a fee for students seeking credit or a certificate of completion, though.
 Be sure to read the fine print.

-Q: How long does it take to complete free online college courses?
+Q: How long does it take to complete online college courses?

 A: Completion times vary significantly, depending on the breadth and scope of the course in question.
-In many cases, the length of time it takes to finish a class will depend on the number of hours per day or week you can devote to your studies.
+Often, the length of time it takes to finish a class will depend on the number of hours per day or week you can devote to your studies.

 A: Many of them are.
-In fact, the free online college courses highlighted in this ranking are offered from prestigious, accredited colleges and universities.
+In fact, the free online courses highlighted in this ranking are offered from prestigious universities and accredited colleges.

 - Top 25 Free Online Colleges